25 nov 2025 kl 11:30 - 26 nov 2025 kl 14:30

 Senior Research Scientist, Finnish Environment Institute

 Antti Rehunen is a geographer who works as a senior research scientist in Built Environment Solutions unit at the Finnish Environment Institute (Syke).
 He has specialised in applying geospatial methods for analysing changes in the living environment of different population groups.
 Antti is enthusiastic about integrating age-friendly perspectives into urban and territorial planning at different scales.
 He has coordinated two recent research projects on age-friendly urban environments in Finland.
-Antti has a long experience of collaborating with urban planners and other stakeholders in case studies, developing knowledge-based tools and solutions to practical planning issues
+Antti has a long experience of collaborating with urban planners and other stakeholders in case studies, developing knowledge-based tools and solutions to practical planning issues.

 Sigrun Gaard Steinsøy